ObolNetwork/obol-docs/docs/testnet.md

 **Goals:**

-- User test a first dkg flow
+- Groups of 4 testers complete a group onboarding tutorial, using docker compose to spin up 4 charon clients, each on their own machine at each operators home or their place of choosing, running at least a kiln consensus client.
-- User test the complexity of exposing charon to the public internet
+- Operators avoid exposing charon to the public internet on a static IP address through the use of Obol hosted relay nodes.
+- User test `charon dkg`.
+The launchpad is not used, and this dkg is triggered by a manifest config file created locally by a single operator using the `charon create dkg` command.
+- Effective collection of network performance data, to enable gathering even higher signal performance data at scale during public testnets.
+This was the first time charon was run in variable, non-virtual networks (i.e. the real internet).
-- Have block proposals in place
+- Block proposals in place
-- Build up the analytics plumbing to injest network traces from dump files or distributed tracing endpoints

 ## Athena Public Testnet 1

-With tutorials for solo and group flows having been developed and refined.
-The goal for public testnet 1 is to get distributed validators into the hands of the wider Proto Community for the first time.

-The core focus of this testnet is the onboarding experience.
-This is the first time we would need to provide comprehensive instructions for as many platforms (Unix, Mac, Windows) in as many languages as possible (need to engage language moderators on discord).

-The core output from this testnet is a large number of typeform submissions, for a feedback form we have refined since devnets 1 and 2.

-This will be an unincentivised testnet, and will form as the basis for us figuring out a sybil resistance mechanism for later incentivised testnets.

-**Participants:** Obol Proto Community
+**Participants:** Obol Community

 **State:** Bare Minimum

 **Network:** Görli

-**Started date:** 1st August 2022
+**Completed date:** October 2022

-**Duration:** 2 week cluster setup, 4 weeks operation
+**Duration:** 2 week cluster setup, 8 weeks operation

 **Goals:**

-- Engage Obol Proto Community
+- Get distributed validators into the hands of the Obol Early Community for the first time
+- Create the first public onboarding experience and gather feedback.
+This is the first time we need to provide comprehensive instructions for as many platforms (Unix, Mac, Windows) in as many languages as possible.
-- Make deploying Ethereum validator nodes accessible
+- Make deploying Ethereum validator nodes accessible using the CLI
 - Generate a huge backlog of bugs, feature requests, platform requests and integration requests

+## Bia Public Testnet 2

+**Participants:** Obol Community, Ethereum staking community

+**State:** MVP

+**Network:** Görli

+**Target Completed date:** March 2023

+**Duration:** 2 week cluster setup, 4-8 weeks operation

+**Goals:**

+- Engage the wider Solo and Professional Ethereum Staking Community.
+- Get integration feedback.
+- Build confidence in Charon after running DVs on an Ethereum testnet.
+- Prove Charon superior performance and benefits compared to other DVT solutions.
+- Distributed Validator returns competitive versus single validator clients
+- Make deploying Ethereum validator nodes accessible using the DV Launchpad.
+- Build comprehensive guides for various profiles to spin up DVs with minimal supervision from the core team.

-## Bia Attack Net
+## Cerce Attack Net

-At this point, we have tested best-effort, happy-path validation with supportive participants.
-The next step towards a mainnet ready client is to begin to disrupt and undermine it as much as possible.

-This testnet needs a consensus implementation as a hard requirement, where it may have been optional for Athena.
-The intention is to create a number of testing tools to facilitate the disruption of charon, including releasing a p2p network abuser, a fuzz testing client, k6 scripts for load testing/hammering an RPC endpoints and more.

-The aim is to find as many memory leaks, DoS vulnerable endpoints and operations, missing signature verifications and more.
-This testnet may be centered around a hackathon if suitable.

-**Participants:** Obol Proto Community, Immunefi Bug Bounty searchers
+**Participants:** Obol Community, Immunefi Bug Bounty searchers, Code4rena.io

 **State:** Client Hardening

-**Network:** Kiln or a Merged Test Network (e.g. Görli)

-**Target start date:** September 2022
+**Network:** Görli

+**Target Completed Date:** June 2023

 **Duration:** 2-4 weeks operation, depending on how resilient the clients are

-**Network:** Merged Test Network (e.g. Görli)

 **Goals:**

-- Break charon in multiple ways
+- Break charon, launchpad, API in multiple ways after having tested the happy path during the previous testnets
-- Improve DoS resistance

-## Cerce Public Testnet II

-After working through the vulnerabilities hopefully surfaced during the attack net, it becomes time to take the stakes up a notch.
-The second public testnet for Obol will be in partnership with the Gnosis Chain, and will use validators with real skin in the game.

-This is intended to be the first time that Distributed Validator tokenisation comes into play.
-Obol intends to let candidate operators form groups, create keys that point to pre-defined Obol controlled withdrawal addresses, and submit a typeform application to our testnet team including their created deposit data and manifest lockfile and exit data.
-(So we can verify the validator pubkey they are submitting is a DV)

-Once the testnet team has verified the operators as real humans not sybil attacking the testnet that have created legitimate DV keys, their validator will be activated with Obol GNO.

-At the end of the testnet period, all validators will be exited, and their performance will be judged to decide the incentivisation they will recieve.

-**Participants:** Obol Proto Community, Gnosis Community, Ethereum Staking Community

-**State:** MVP

-**Network:** Merged Gnosis Chain

-**Target start date:** Q4 2022

-**Duration:** 6 weeks

-**Network:** Merged Gnosis Chain

-**Goals:**

-- Broad community participation
-- First Obol Incentivised Testnet
-- Distributed Validator returns competetive versus single validator clients
-- Run an unreasonably large percentage of an incentivised test network to see the network performance at scale if a majority of validators moved to DV architectures

-## Demeter Red/Blue Net

-The final planned testnet before a prospective look at mainnet deployment is a testnet that takes inspiration for the Cyber Security industry and makes use of Red Teams and Blue Teams.

-In Cyber Security, Red team are on offense, Blue team are on defence.
-In Obol's case, Operators will be grouped into clusters based on application and are assigned to either red team or blue team in secret.
-Once the validators are active, it will be the red teamers goal to disrupt the cluster to the best of their ability, and their rewards will be based on how much worse the cluster performs than optimal.

-The blue team members will aim to keep their cluster online and signing.
-If they can keep their distributed validator online for the majority of time despite the red teams best efforts, they will recieve an outsized reward versus the red team reward.

-The aim of this testnet is to show that even with directly incentivised byzantine actors, that a distributed validator client can remain online and timely in it's validation, further cementing trust in the clients mainnet readiness.

-**Participants:** Obol Proto Community, Gnosis Community, Ethereum Staking Community, Immunefi Bug Bounty searchers

-**State:** Mainnet ready

-**Network:** Merged Gnosis Chain

-**Target start date:** Q4 2022

-**Duration:** 4 weeks

-**Network:** Merged Gnosis Chain

-**Goals:**

-- Even with incentivised byzantine actors, distributed validators can reliably stay online
-- Charon nodes cannot be DoS'd
-- Demonstrate that fault tolerant validation is real, safe and cost competetive.
-- Charon is feature complete and ready for audit
+- Create a number of testing tools to facilitate the disruption of charon, including releasing a p2p network abuser, a fuzz testing client, k6 scripts for load testing/hammering an RPC endpoints and more.
+- Find as many memory leaks, DoS vulnerable endpoints and operations, missing signature verifications and more.
+- This testnet may be centered around a hackathon if suitable.